We’ve got all the details on when the PS5 is going to be back in stock

 - Tesco: Out of stock

-- BT: Out of stock
+- BT: Out of stock.
+More stock rumoured to drop between 18-23 July

 Where to buy PS5 in the UK